Blog

 Item Details

-Address 1-9-22 Arato, Chuo-ku, Fukuoka
+Address 1-9-22 Arato, Chuo Ward, Fukuoka

-Capacity Approximately 200 (standing) / 100 (seated)
+Capacity Approximately 200 people (standing) / 100 people (seated)

-Opened 2007
+Founded 2007

 Musician playing electric guitar

-Artist Origin Representative Works/Characteristics
+Artist Origin Representative Works and Characteristics

-Kazuo Zaitsu / Tulip Fukuoka City "Journey of the Heart" "Shadow of Youth."
+Kazuo Zaitsu / Tulip Fukuoka City "Journey of the Heart," "Shadow of Youth."
 Formed at Seinan Gakuin University

-Item Monthly Budget Notes
+Item Monthly Estimate Notes

-Studio (4 times/month × 2 hours) 11,200-18,400 yen Based on GON/MRT rates
+Studio costs (4 sessions × 2 hours/month) 11,200-18,400 yen Based on GON/MRT rates

-Live performances (quota) 0-15,000 yen Assumes 1 performance monthly
+Live performance (quota) 0-15,000 yen Assuming 1 performance per month

 Transportation 2,000-5,000 yen Lower if centered in Tenjin area

-Social expenses (after-parties, etc.) 3,000-8,000 yen Fukuoka has inexpensive dining
+Socializing (wrap-ups, etc.) 3,000-8,000 yen Fukuoka food is inexpensive

 Total 16,200-46,400 yen 30-40% cheaper than Tokyo